Marty Scurll: Ring of Honor (2016–2021)

 On 22 August 2016, the American Ring of Honor (ROH) promotion announced Scurll's upcoming debut for the promotion.
 Pro Wrestling Torch reported that Scurll had signed with the company after giving his notice to Evolve the previous month.
 Scurll made his ROH debut during the promotion's three-day tour of the United Kingdom in November.
 On 20 November, during the final day of the tour, Scurll defeated Will Ospreay to win the ROH World Television Championship.
 Scurll successfully defended his newly won title against previous champion Ospreay and Dragon Lee in a triple threat match at ROH's biggest pay-per-view, Final Battle 2016.
 The beginning of 2017 saw Scurll make many successful defences of his title against Juice Robinson, Donovan Dijak, Sonjay Dutt, Lio Rush and Adam Cole.
 During a successful defence against Frankie Kazarian, both Hangman Page and the returning Matt Sydal returned.
 On 29 April 2017 at ROH Masters of the Craft Scurll successful retained the ROH World Television Championship against Ken Anderson.

 On 12 May 2017, during the third night of the NJPW and ROH co-produced War of the Worlds tour, Scurll was revealed as the newest member of Bullet Club, replacing Adam Cole.
 Two days later, on the final night of the tour, Scurll lost the ROH World Television Championship to Kushida, following a distraction from Cole.

 The Elite, minus Scurll, left ROH after 14 December 2018's Final Battle pay-per-view.
 During an in-ring promo at the following night's television tapings in Philadelphia, Scurll would be confronted by The Kingdom, which led the former to unveil his new stable, Villain Enterprises, with Brody King and PCO.
 A brawl ensued which ended with Villain Enterprises standing tall.

 At the ROH 17th Anniversary Show, Scurll defeated Kenny King, and the following night during the Ring of Honor Wrestling tapings, Scurll, King, and PCO defeated the Kingdom to win the ROH World Six-Man Tag Team Championship for the first time.

 In January 2020, Scurll signed a multi-year contract with ROH, becoming the head booker of the promotion in the process.

-During the Speaking Out Movement in June 2020, Scurll was accused of taking advantage of an inebriated 16-year-old girl in 2015.
-Scurll released two statements in which he did not deny the allegations, but claimed the encounter was consensual.
-ROH subsequently announced that they had launched an investigation concerning the allegations.
+In June 2020, ROH subsequently announced that they had launched an investigation concerning the allegations of Scurll taking advantage of a 16-year old girl while both of them were intoxicated.
 Scurll did not take part in TV tapings after ROH returned from a hiatus due to the COVID-19 pandemic, and his profile was removed from the company's website in October.
 In January 2021, ROH announced that Scurll was no longer under contract after the two parties mutually agreed to part ways.